Statewide Evaluation Frequently Asked QuestionsFrequently asked questions for the Statewide Evaluation.

-Question: Can a time extension be granted for submission of the Statewide Evaluation Report (SER)?
+Question: Can a time extension be granted for the data submission?

 Question: Are all after school participants required to be reported, even if they only attended a few days of the program?